 Are there any recurrent challenges you encounter with clients?

 The biggest challenge would be a personnel change with a client.
+The Atera RMM software helps but it can’t solve this.
 You need to spend a lot of time building a relationship with the new person.
 Let’s say a new Director of IT comes in, for example.
 They may not really understand the value we provide.
 We need to make sure we get to know that person.
 A lot of times it’s like getting to know the company you’ve worked with for years all over again.

 Together with our clients, we’re part of a team.
 To ensure this, we know all the employees, we work hard to understand their business, we’re very responsive, and we resolve conflicts quickly.
 If you have those qualities, then things come easier.

 Looking back at your own beginning – what advice would you give yourself when you first started out as an MSP?